snake-biscuits/SlopChewy/design_docs/modular_regex.md

 ## Previous Design

-I came up with an idea for tackling this when I made `bsp_tool.extensions.editor` However, that appoach has a lot of ugly subclass systems & wierd wrappers
+I came up with an idea for tackling this when I made `bsp_tool.extensions.editor` However, that approach has a lot of ugly subclass systems & wierd wrappers

 A class-based appoach is nice for bundling methods
  * `str -> object`